devandres-tech/Online-Shop-NodeJS/README.md

-# A simple application that ues NodeJS
+# A simple application that uses NodeJS